craftmicro/craftmicro-fonts/README.md

 WARNING: fonts have not yet been tested.
 This repo is brand new :)

 The fonts in this library are all freeware fonts (freeware, OFL, public domain) that have been sourced from various places and converted to PackedBDF format.
+The original fonts (incluidng readmes and other bundled files) are in the [input](/input) folder.

 ## Browse the fonts